dovecot/documentation/source/configuration_manual/mail_location/obox/fscache.rst

 For example ZFS provides different information on block usage depending on when the information is queried, making fscache not work.

-.. versionchanged:: v2.3.20 ZFS support has been currently explicitly disabled.
+.. dovecotchanged:: 2.3.20 ZFS support has been currently explicitly disabled.